Space: 1999: Other markets

 It was shown in Italy as Spazio 1999; Argentina, Uruguay, Puerto Rico, Dominican Republic, Guatemala, francophone Canada, and France as Cosmos: 1999; Denmark as Månebase Alpha; Brazil and Portugal as Espaço: 1999; Germany as Mondbasis Alpha 1; Sweden as Månbas Alpha; Poland as Kosmos 1999 (1977–1979); Finland as Avaruusasema Alfa; Greece as Διάστημα 1999; Hungary as Alfa Holdbázis; Spain, Chile, Venezuela, and Colombia as Espacio: 1999; Mexico as Odisea 1999; Iran as 1999:فضا; Turkey as Uzay 1999, and South Africa as Alpha 1999 (1976, dubbed into Afrikaans).
 The series was also broadcast in the Netherlands, Belgium, New Zealand and Australia.

+On 30 October 2022, RAI and ITV Studios (successor of the former ITC) jointly released a restored version of the series on RaiPlay in Italy.
+The first episode was presented to the public at Lucca Comics & Games the previous day.

-In Finland the first series was originally aired by the commercial MTV (Mainostelevisio) channel in 1976, but it was withdrawn after couple of episodes on demand of the national programme board as the show was considered too brutal and horrifying.
-The same thing happened when MTV tried to air the second series in 1978.
+In Finland the first series was originally aired by the commercial MTV (Mainostelevisio) channel in 1976 (at the time, it timeshared with the two YLE channels, the series first aired on Yle TV1 but moved to Yle TV2 after a few episodes), but it was withdrawn after twelve episodes, on demand of the national programme board, as the show was considered too brutal and horrifying.
+The same thing happened when MTV tried to air the second series in 1978 (this time, only eight episodes).
 The complete show was not seen in Finland until 1996–1997 when a small local channel, TV-Tampere, aired it.
 Since then it aired on TVTV! in 2000 and 2001, and later on MTV3 Scifi in 2008.